rusty-electron/rusty-electron.github.io/_posts/2021-09-26-basics-of-arm-assembly.md

 ### compiling and executing

-We need to assemble this file so we use the `arm-none-eabi-as` tool in arch ( or `arm-linux-gnueabi-as` in debian) to turn this into an intermediate object that will be converted into executable elf binary by `gcc`.
+We need to assemble this file so we use the `arm-none-eabi-as` tool in arch (or `arm-linux-gnueabi-as` in debian) to turn this into an intermediate object file that will be converted into executable ELF binary by arm `gcc`.

 ```sh
 $ arm-none-eabi-as 001.asm -o 001.o